-A resident company will not qualify for an exemption from dividends tax under section 64FA(1) or a reduced rate of dividends tax under section 64FA(2) on a deemed dividend in specie which arises under section 31(3)(i).
 For section 64FA(1) or section 64FA(2) to apply, the beneficial owner must submit the declaration and written undertaking referred to in that section to the company that is deemed to have declared and paid the deemed dividend in specie.
 The Act defines "beneficial owner" in section 64D as "the person entitled to the benefit of the dividend attaching to a share."
-There is no benefit because the deemed dividend in specie, which results from a difference determined between two taxable income calculations, is a figure calculated for tax purposes only that has resulting dividends tax implications.
+A recipient of a deemed dividend in specie under s 31(3)(i) is not entitled to the benefit of the dividend because there is no benefit.
+There is no benefit because the deemed dividend in specie, which results from a difference determined between two taxable income calculations, is a figure calculated for tax purposes only which has resulting dividends tax implications.
 An actual benefit arises for the other party to an affected transaction (the recipient) when an expense is overpriced or income is understated, but this actual benefit is different to and distinct from the dividend which is deemed to arise under section 31(3)(i).
 The actual benefit arises before and irrespective of whether the Act deems a dividend to arise under section 31(3).
-Neither section 31(2) nor section 31(3) re-characterises the underlying expense or income to be a dividend; the deemed dividend under section 31(3)(1) arises as a result of but separate and distinct from the underlying transaction.
+Neither section 31(2) nor section 31(3) re-characterises the underlying expense or income to be a dividend; the deemed dividend under section 31(3)(i) arises over and above the underlying transaction.
 In addition, even if one assumes there is a benefit, that benefit would not be considered to be "attaching to a share".
 The benefit attaches to the "affected transaction" that gave rise to the application of section 31(2) and section 31(3)(i) and not to a share.
 There is no direct link or cause between the benefit and a share.
-The direct cause of the adjustment in section 31(2) is the underlying transaction which was not conducted on an arms' length basis.
-In the absence of a "beneficial owner" as defined in section 64D, the requirements of section 64FA(1) and section 64FA(2) cannot be met.
+The immediate cause of the adjustment in section 31(2) is the underlying transaction which was not conducted on an arms' length basis.
+Accordingly, the deemed recipient is not a "beneficial owner".